 Here some interesting Machu Picchu information which might explain why it is such a popular destination:

 Machu Picchu was discovered in 1911 by Hawaiian archeologist Hiram Bingham.
 The exact age of the site is undefined but to believed it was built in the mid-1400s under the order of Pachacuti Inca Yupanqui.
 It was probably constructed for spiritual and/or royal lodging reasons.
 The Spaniards were unable to find the citadel because it is so high up hidden in the mountains.
 Lucky for us, because that is thought to be one of the reasons why it is still so well-preserved, even though it was constructed atop two earthquake fault lines.
 Another factor that helped to preserve was the advanced architecture of the Incas.
 Stones fit perfectly on top of one another which makes the walls incredibly solid.
 The construction is now considered as one of the New Seven World Wonders.

-The rainy season (November – March), at first thought, might not seem like the perfect time for a visit, but that is the ideal time to fully enjoy nature when it is in its greenest and most beautiful.
+The rainy season (November – March), at first thought, might not seem like the perfect time for some Machu Picchu tours, but that is the ideal time to fully enjoy nature when it is in its greenest and most beautiful.

 Nowadays, there are plenty of ways of how to get to Machu Picchu, some longer and some shorter.
 Numerous hikes pave the way to the UNESCO world legacy.
 From shorter treks like the Inca Trail 2 Days to 5 Day treks like the Salkantay Trek or longer treks like a combination of the Inca Trail 4 Day and Salkantay 5 Day hike.
 If you are looking for something more relaxed go for the Inca Jungle Trail.